A European organic label worries sea salt producers

 → ANALYSIS.
 Food labels: associations denounce the gap between promises and reality

 A European Union regulation of May 30, 2018 on the production and labeling of organic products came into force on January 1.
-In its first version, only sea salt could benefit from this certification.
-But after discussions between the Council and the European Parliament, other salts intended for human and animal consumption have been added, in particular mine salt (or rock salt) which is extracted by drilling and uses large quantities water under pressure.
+In its first version, only sea salt might benefit from this certification.
+But following discussions between the Council and the European Parliament, other salts intended for human and animal consumption have been added, in particular mine salt (or rock salt) which is extracted by drilling and uses large quantities water under pressure.
 “A food scam”for the deputy of Loire-Atlantique Sandrine Josso, initiator of this resolution with three other deputies of the presidential majority.

 An “ancestral tradition” under threat